ebay managed payments

 On-demand

-You can request an express payout if you receive weekly, biweekly, or monthly payments.
+You can request an express payout to get paid through eBay if you receive weekly, biweekly, or monthly payments.
 Your bank will make the funds available within 30 minutes, even on weekends and holidays.
 Remember that there is a fee for each express payout to your debit card.

 Advantages of Managed Payments by eBay

-• Predictability: Once eBay confirms a buyer’s payment, the company initiates a payout to your bank, ensuring predictable payment processing.
+• Predictability: Once eBay confirms a buyer’s payment, it initiates a payout to your bank, ensuring predictable payment processing.

-• Flexibility: You can choose a payout schedule that aligns with your reconciliation needs, whether daily, weekly, biweekly, or monthly.
+• Flexibility: You can choose an eBay payout schedule that aligns with your reconciliation needs, whether daily, weekly, biweekly, or monthly to get paid on eBay.

 • Convenience: You can use your funds to purchase shipping labels for the items you sell, eliminating the need for separate transactions.